matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 `/upload` rules apply.

 #### Changes to the `/download` and `/thumbnail` endpoints
-A new query parameter, `max_stall_ms` is added to the endpoints that can download media.
+A new query parameter, `timeout_ms` is added to the endpoints that can download media.
 It's an integer that specifies the maximum number of milliseconds that the client is willing to wait to start receiving data.
 The default value is 20000 (20 seconds).